JohnComonitski/SoccerAPI/README.md

 - 🖼️ Generate data visualizations using player, club and league statistics
   - 📡 Profile player by creating radar charts from their statistics
   - 📈 Generate statistic scatter plots for teams and players
-  - 🔫 Plot players shooting over a season
+  - 🔫 Plot players shoots and goals over a season

 ## Data Sources